sboerwinkle/bounce_brawl/README.txt

 Press the buttons listed on the menu to do things.
 Play the tutorial.
 Enjoy yourself.
 No level progression or anything, but that's just too bad, now isn't it?

+----Networking----

+-Hosting

+Go to manage players and add as many "NETWORKED PLAYER"s as you want.
+Go to the main menu and hit the host key.
+On the manage players screen, the slots will change from grey as people connect.
+Start a level to begin the lan party.

+Bear in mind that every time you end a level, you will have to start hosting again.

+-Connecting

+Go to manage players and make sure either "PLAYER 1" or both "PLAYER 1" and "PLAYER 2" are present, depending on how many people are playing on your end.
+Go to the main menu and hit the connect key.
+If everything goes well, you should quickly see "ACKNOWLEDGED".
+Then wait patiently.

 ====FEEDBACK====

 You may email questions, comments, or anything else to sboerwinkle@gmail.com.
 Feel free to fork on Github (http://www.github.com/sboerwinkle/bound_brawl) and do stuff or however that works.